aies-author-2025/techops/README.md

 This work accompanies a (currently anonymous) submission to AIES 2025.

+These templates and examples are not to be used before publication and serve, for the moment, only to demonstrate the work described in the paper.
+All rights reserved.

 ## Website

 See [the TechOps website](https://aies-author-2025.github.io/techops/) to dive in deeper and/or explore our templates